Nameless Gangster: Rules of the Time: Plot

 South Korea, 13 October 1990.
-Following President Roh Tae-woo's declaration of a crackdown on organized crime, Busan businessman Choi Ik-hyun (Choi Min-sik) is arrested for embezzling billions of won from hotel construction companies, and is also charged with intimidation, kidnapping and assault.
-Busan public prosecutor Jo Beom-seok (Kwak Do-won) is in charge of the investigation, and especially the murder of hotel owner Heo Sam-shik (Kwon Tae-won) by mobster Kim Pan-ho (Cho Jin-woong), with whom Ik-hyun allegedly was connected.
+Following President Roh Tae-woo's declaration of a crackdown on organized crime, Busan businessman Choi Ik-hyun is arrested for embezzling billions of won from hotel construction companies, and is also charged with intimidation, kidnapping and assault.
+Busan public prosecutor Jo Beom-seok is in charge of the investigation, and especially the murder of hotel owner Heo Sam-shik by mobster Kim Pan-ho, with whom Ik-hyun allegedly was connected.

 Back in March 1982, Choi was a Busan customs officer who, along with colleagues, was already taking bribes and pilfering goods.
-After discovering 10 kilograms of hiropon (crystal meth) in a warehouse one night, he and colleague Mr. Jang (Kim Jong-soo) approach a friend of Jang's, gangster Choi Hyung-bae (Ha Jung-woo), to sell it to Japan's yakuza, with whom Hyung-bae has ties.
+After discovering 10 kilograms of hiropon (crystal meth) in a warehouse one night, he and colleague Mr. Jang approach a friend of Jang's, gangster Choi Hyung-bae, to sell it to Japan's yakuza, with whom Hyung-bae has ties.
 Ik-hyun discovers that the younger Hyung-bae is also a member of the same Choi family clan from Gyeongju and the two form a close relationship.
 Ik-hyun leaves his customs job and becomes a full-time businessman, with Hyung-bae taking care of the underworld side and Ik-hyun protecting him with his high-level contacts.

-In the mid-'80s the two forcibly take over a nightclub run by Miss Yeo (Kim Hye-eun) that is on the turf of Pan-ho.
-Following his humiliation, Pan-ho has the club raided by the police and Hyung-bae arrested, though Ik-hyun gets Hyung-bae released by using the Choi clan connection with Seoul public prosecutor Choi Joo-dong (Kim Eung-soo).
+In the mid-'80s the two forcibly take over a nightclub run by Miss Yeo that is on the turf of Pan-ho.
+Following his humiliation, Pan-ho has the club raided by the police and Hyung-bae arrested, though Ik-hyun gets Hyung-bae released by using the Choi clan connection with Seoul public prosecutor Choi Joo-dong.
 In May 1987, Ik-hyun and Hyung-bae take their business to the next level, formally linking up with Japan's Yakuza and having a connection with a hotel-casino, the Daedong, that is also on Pan-ho's turf.
 Pan-ho puts a hit out on Hyung-bae and Ik-hyun and threatens a gang war, and Ik-hyun is forced to decide where his loyalties and self-survival lie.